 In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51."
 This Statement applies to all entities that prepare consolidated financial statements (except not-for-profit organizations) and affects those which have an outstanding noncontrolling interest (or minority interest) in their subsidiaries or which have to deconsolidate a subsidiary.
-This Statement changes the classification of a non-controlling interest; establishing a single method of accounting for changes in the parent company's ownership interest that does not result in deconsolidated.
+This Statement changes the classification of a non-controlling interest; establishing a single method of accounting for changes in the parent company's ownership interest that does not result in deconsolidation and requires a parent company to recognize a gain or loss when a subsidiary is deconsolidated.
 The Group prospectively adopted the provisions of SFAS No. 160 in the first quarter of 2009, except for the presentation and disclosure requirements which were applied retrospectively.
 Therefore the adoption of SFAS No. 160 did not have any impact on the Group's results of operations, financial position or cash flows.

 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities."
 This Statement expands the possibility of using fair value measurements and permits enterprises to choose to measure certain financial assets and financial liabilities at fair value.
 Enterprises shall report unrealized gains and losses on items for which the fair value option has been elected in earnings in each subsequent period.
-The Group adopted the provisions of SFAS No. 159 in the first quarter of 2008.
-The Group elected not to use the fair value option for its financial assets and financial liabilities not already carried at fair value in accordance with other standards.
+The Group adopted the provisions of SFAS No. 159 in the first quarter of 2008 and elected not to use the fair value option for its financial assets and financial liabilities not already carried at fair value in accordance with other standards.
 Therefore the adoption of SFAS No. 159 did not have any impact on the Group's results of operations, financial position or cash flows.

 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements," which establishes a single authoritative definition of fair value, sets out a framework for measuring fair value and requires additional disclosures about fair value measurements.
-The Group elected to adopt SFAS No. 157 with one-year deferral permitted by FSP No. 157-2, "Effective date of FASB Statement No. 157."
-The deferral applies to nonfinancial assets and liabilities measured in a business combination; long-lived assets, intangible assets and goodwill measured at fair value upon impairment and liabilities for asset retirement obligations.
 Effective January 1, 2009, the Group fully adopted SFAS No. 157.
 Because there usually is a lack of quoted market prices for long-lived assets, the Group determines fair value using the present value of estimated future net cash flows from using these assets or by using historical data of market transactions with similar assets where possible.
 Fair value used in the initial recognition of asset retirement obligations is determined using the present value of expected future dismantlement costs, which are estimated based on the costs for dismantlement services for similar assets providing by third parties.
 The adoption of the provisions of SFAS No. 157 did not have a material impact on the Group's results of operations, financial position or cash flows.

 Note 3.
-Taxes
+Income taxes